 Voluntary, or elective, procedures are generally not considered “serious health conditions.”
 This is true unless in-patient hospital medical care is required due to unexpected complications arising from the procedure, such as an infection.

-Employers may ask for certification of the health condition from a healthcare provider.
-If they doubt its validity, they can ask for a second opinion as long as they pay for it.
+If your employer doubts the doctor’s note’s validity, they can ask for a second opinion as long as they pay for it.

-4. Do I get paid on CFRA leave?
+4. Do I get paid?

 - enjoy full group health insurance care coverage;